-The consolidated financial statements include the financial statements of Transgene, Transgene, Inc. and Transgene BioPharmaceuticals Technology (Shanghai) Co.
-Ltd. ("Transgene Shanghai"), wholly owned subsidiaries whose headquarters are located respectively in Boston, Massachusetts (U.S.) and Shanghai (China).
+The consolidated financial statements include the financial statements of Transgene, Transgene, Inc. and Transgene BioPharmaceutical Technology (Shanghai) Co.
+Ltd. ("Transgene Shanghai"), wholly owned subsidiaries whose registered offices are located in Boston, Massachusetts (United States) and Shanghai (China) respectively.
 These companies are fully consolidated.
-The Chinese subsidiary was founded in February 2020.
 Intragroup balances and transactions are eliminated in consolidation, together with intragroup profits included in the carrying amount of assets.